AndyQ/NFCPassportReader/Examples/Example_CocoaPods/README.md

-The CocoaPods example is here purely as informational - no real updates will be done to it.
+The CocoaPods example is here purely informational - no real updates will be done to it.